 Christian Studies at Immanuel

-In the Primary School, students meet for Chapel once a week and have a daily devotion in their class groups.
+In Immanuel's Primary School, students meet for Chapel once a week and have a daily devotion in their class groups.
 Christian Studies is the subject taught from Prep to Year 10.

 Religious and Values Education (RAVE) is the subject taught in Years 11-12 and is based on a four strand curriculum written by Lutheran Education Australia (LEA) covering: Christian Beliefs, The Christian Church, Christian Living and Christianity in the World.
 RAVE is an academic discipline and includes the study of ethics, philosophy and world religions.

 In the Primary School, 110 minutes per week is devoted to Christian Studies.
 In the Secondary School, 80 minutes per week is devoted to Christian Studies or Religious and Values Education.